Advice and guidance on Careers and Higher Education at St Edward’s play an important role in the lives of pupils as they progress through the School.

 The interviews for Oxbridge applicants have a reputation for being challenging and good preparation with a team well versed in their rigours is a huge benefit to pupils at Teddies.

-Some of this year’s successful Oxbridge applicants
+Some of last year’s successful Oxbridge applicants

 All of the benefits above are available to OSE wishing to apply to Oxbridge after leaving St Edward’s.